LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 ## OKRs

 - [Applying OKRs](https://dannorth.net/2017/05/01/applying-okrs) - by Dan North.
 Takeaway: Insights from Dan about working with companies applying Objectives and Key Results; do's and dont's.

+- [Beyond OKRs: The Formula for High Performing Teams](http://eleganthack.com/beyond-okrs-the-formula-for-high-performing-teams/) (video) - by Christina Wodtke.
+Takeaway: the creator of Radical Focus talks about different kinds of teams, team-building, experiential learning, and more.